-No person shall have in possession at any time any parts of a bear which has not been legally registered as provided in this section, except as provided.
+No person shall have in possession at any time any parts of a bear which has not been legally registered as provided in this section, except in accordance with section 2354.

-Hunting bear with dogs.
+Sec.
+2355-D. Hunting bear with dogs.
 It shall be unlawful for any person, or persons hunting together, to use more than four dogs at any one time for the purpose of hunting bear.